mitulsavani/react-native-daug/README.md

 ## Milestones

-Below you can see my main milestones and how I achieved them
+Learn more about the milestones of the product and how I achieved them.

 ## Milestone #1